OpenArkiv/.github/MILESTONE-2-PLAN.md

 ## **MILESTONE 2 PLAN: OpenArkiv**

 **Team:** OpenArkiv
 **Track:** [✓] SHIP-A-TON [ ] IDEA-TON
-**Date:** 16-11-2025
+**Date:**  20-11-2025

 ---

 ## 📍 WHERE WE ARE NOW

 **What we built/validated this weekend:**

-* Designed full OpenArkiv architecture (Mesh → cMixx → Beacon → Arkiv DB-chain).
+- Designed full end-to-end architecture: Mesh → cMixx → Beacon → Arkiv DB-chain.
-* Implemented initial BLE mesh broadcast & relay prototype.
+- Built initial BLE mesh prototype for offline packet broadcast and relaying.
-* Integrated xxDK/cMixx messaging for Whistleblower Mode experimental flow.
+- Integrated xxDK/cMixx for early Whistleblower Mode anonymized message transport.
-* Created Beacon server logic (signature recovery → Arkiv submission).
-* Defined Arkiv DB-chain schema for payload + metadata storage.
+- Implemented Beacon logic to receive payloads and submit to Arkiv testnet.

 **What's working:**

-* Payload creation + authentication on client.
-* BLE device discovery and multi-hop forwarding.
-* cMixx payload wrapping and anonymized transmission (early path test).
-* Beacon receiving and validating signed messages.
+- Client can create and sign  text payloads (text).
+- BLE multi-hop relays function across multple devices.
+- Basic cMixx payload routing to exit node → Beacon. (slow initialization due to gateways)

 **What still needs work:**

-* Stable BLE store-and-forward under movement and sleep conditions.
-* Full message chunking/reassembly for larger media.
-* Anonymous → Beacon → Arkiv flow reliability improvements.
+- Stable chunking + reassembly for larger payloads (photos/videos).
-* Production-ready Arkiv submission with retries/fallbacks.
+- Reliable Beacon → Arkiv submission with retries and fallback logic.
+- Upload other file type payloads through the network
+- Location based queries for the submitted payloads across a the "OpenArk" map view

-**Blockers or hurdles we hit:**
+**Blockers or hurdles we hit:*

-* BLE bandwidth limitations requiring chunk-level optimization.
+- BLE bandwidth & connection reliability under movement.
-* cMixx documentation gaps around batching and exit-node routing.
+- cMixx documentation gaps around batching and delivery guarantees.
-* Beacon discovery edge cases where nodes intermittently lose internet.
-* Arkiv SDK inconsistencies between devnet vs local testnet.
+- cmixx xxdk SDK go lang to typescript connectors -adapters

 ---

 ## 🚀 WHAT WE'LL SHIP IN 30 DAYS

 **Our MVP will do this:**
-OpenArkiv will allow anyone to create an encrypted payload, send it across a local Bluetooth mesh without internet, and have a Beacon device upload it to Arkiv.
-Users can choose between signed journalist mode or fully anonymous whistleblower mode using cMixx.
+OpenArkiv will let a user create an encrypted payload (text + file upload), send it across a Bluetooth mesh with zero internet, and have a Beacon device upload it to Arkiv.
+Users can choose between Verified (signed) mode and Anonymous (cMixx) mode, ensuring safe, censorship-resistant reporting for journalists and whistleblowers.

 ---